cloudant/nodejs-cloudant/README.md

 This feature interfaces with the Cloudant [authorization API][Authorization].

-Use the authorization feature to generate new API keys to access your data.
-An API key is basically a username/password pair for granting others access to your data, without giving them the keys to the castle.
+Use the authorization feature to generate new Cloudant API keys to access your data.
+A Cloudant API key is basically a username/password pair for granting others access to your data, without giving them the keys to the castle.

-### Generate an API key
+### Generate a Cloudant API key

 ~~~ js
 var Cloudant = require('@cloudant/cloudant');